DouglasRoyds/vimrc/doc/tips.md

    else's.
 Do this as part of the install process, before even trying to start using VIM.
 2. Do the tutorial - launch it from the command line by typing vimtutor.
 This copies the original file, and opens VIM to edit it.
-3. Make sure you are familiar with all the commands in the http://vim.wikia.com/wiki/Best_Vim_Tips[Best Vim Tips]
+3. Make sure you are familiar with all the commands in the [Best Vim Tips][1]
 4. The rest of this document describes the things that won't be covered by the above.
 At time of writing, I'm not describing how to set up your configuration and plug-ins here - I'm just assuming that they're set up the same as mine.
 I need to think about how to standardise this.